se-edu/learningresources/contents/regex/Regex.md

 ## Introduction

-The power of regex revolves around the idea that most data comes in a regular, predictable format (e.g. serial numbers, collected data, statistics).
+The power of regex revolves around the idea that most data comes in a regular, predictable format.
 Some everyday examples are as follows:

 * Phone numbers: +65 65162727
 * Passwords: Contains lower/upper case, symbol…